jhajek/Linux-text-book-part-2/Chapter-00/chapter-00.md

   * Supervise assistants
   * Advise management on automation and purchases
   * Guidelines from [LPI II](https://www.lpi.org/certification/get-certified-lpi/lpic-2-linux-network-professional/)
-  * Add more as needed....
+  * Add more as seen fit....

 ### 0.2 - Who should read it?

 You should.
 Any student or reader who has basic knowledge of Linux as an Operating System and its tools who is now looking to move into applciation and operation of multiple Linux systems and services.
+Or update your skills.

 ### 0.3 - Who are we?